 Discover the Charms of East Lothian Beyond the Greens

 The return of the Genesis Scottish Open to The Renaissance Club in East Lothian is just around the corner!
-As the excitement builds in anticipation of world-class golf, we are taking some time to explore the 19th hole and all that awaits you beyond the greens.
+As the excitement builds in anticipation of world-class golf, we are taking some time to explore the 19th hole and all the charms you can discover beyond the greens.
 East Lothian has a rich history, pristine beaches, breath-taking nature and wildlife, charming towns and villages, tantalizing food and drink, and a wide array of outdoor adventures.
 Let us be your guide as we uncover the hidden gems and unforgettable experiences that make East Lothian a must for both golf enthusiasts and explorers seeking a warm and authentic Scottish destination.

 The 19th hole: East Lothian's culinary scene is a feast for the senses.
 Sample the region's finest produce and indulge in exquisite dining experiences from family friendly restaurants or welcoming pubs, bars & cafes.
-Dine at The Bonnie Badger in Gullane, a Michelin Bib Gourmand restaurant serving creative dishes crafted with locally sourced ingredients.
+Dine at The Bonnie Badger in Gullane, a Michelin-starred restaurant serving creative dishes crafted with locally sourced ingredients.
 For a taste of the sea, visit The Lobster Shack in North Berwick, known for its’ freshly caught seafood and stunning coastal views.

-Stay and Play: East Lothian is rightly famous as Scotland’s Golf Coast, offering 21 golf courses from 18 golf clubs along 30 miles of stunning coastline between Musselburgh to the west and Dunbar to the east to suit golfers of all abilities.
-While you are attending the Genesis Scottish Open, take the chance to book a round or two on some of the world’s top courses.
+Stay and Play: East Lothian is rightly famous as Scotland’s Golf Coast offering 21 golf courses from 18 golf clubs along 30 miles of stunning coastline between Musselburgh to the west and Dunbar to the east to suit golfers of all abilities.
+While you are attending the Genesis Scottish Open take the chance to book a round or two on some of the world’s top courses.
 There is a wealth of accommodation in East Lothian catering for golfers – you can even book Stay and Play packages.

 Culture and Heritage: Embark on a journey through time as you explore East Lothian's historical landmarks and magnificent castles.
 Visit the awe-inspiring Tantallon Castle or the majestic Dirleton Castle, both steeped in history and with enchanting gardens or grounds.
 Immerse yourself in the peaceful surroundings at Preston Mill which had a starring role in the TV series Outlander.